makspll/bevy_mod_scripting/readme.md

         .add_plugins(DefaultPlugins)

         // pick and register only the hosts you want to use
-        // use any stage AFTER you main game systems
+        // use any stage AFTER any systems which add/remove/modify script components
-        // in order for your script updates to propagate in a
+        // in order for your script updates to propagate in a single frame .add_script_host::<RhaiScriptHost<MyRhaiArgStruct, RhaiAPI>,_>(CoreStage::PostUpdate)
-        // single frame
-        .add_script_host::<RhaiScriptHost<MyRhaiArgStruct, RhaiAPI>,CoreStage>(CoreStage::PostUpdate)
-        .add_script_host::<RLuaScriptHost<MyLuaArgStruct,LuaAPI>,CoreStage>(CoreStage::PostUpdate)
+        .add_script_host::<RLuaScriptHost<MyLuaArgStruct,LuaAPI>,_>(CoreStage::PostUpdate)

+        // the handlers should be placed after any stages which produce script events
+        // PostUpdate is okay only if your API doesn't require the core Bevy systems' commands
+        // to run beforehand.
+        // Note, this setup assumes a single script handler stage with all events having identical
+        // priority of zero (see examples for more complex scenarios) .add_script_handler_stage::<RLuaScriptHost<MyLuaArg, LuaAPIProvider>, _, 0, 0>(
+            CoreStage::PostUpdate,
+        )
+        .add_script_handler_stage::<RhaiScriptHost<RhaiEventArgs, RhaiAPI>, _, 0, 0>(
+            CoreStage::PostUpdate,
+        )

         // generate events for scripts to pickup .add_system(trigger_on_update_script_callback)